Before hitting the road this holiday, check out our top ten driving safety tips

 Even if you happen to be running late or getting stressed out in traffic, be mindful and patient.
 Many accidents are caused by drivers rushing.

-The better choice: simply look ahead, allow more time for lane changes, be mindful of pedestrians or bicyclists, and realize that all the rushing in the world will not make a bit of difference in the grand scheme of your trip.
+The better choice: look ahead, allow more time for lane changes, be mindful of pedestrians or bicyclists, and realize that all the rushing in the world will not make a bit of difference in the grand scheme of your trip.

 Think of it this way: if you are involved in an accident, you will arrive at your destination much later than if you were patient in the first place!